jmilet/jmilet.github.io/_posts/2014-06-07-00-recursion_folding_eunit.markdown

 ends up built in reverse order.
 We could add elements to the tail, but it would be inefficient because the whole list would have to be traversed to find the last element in each addition.
-On the contrary no search has to be done to find the head of the list.
+On the contrary no search is required to find the head of the list.

 For example: